lazyYC/Python-chatGPT-API/README.md

 # chatGPT API module by Python
 #
-### As its name, this is an easy-to-use chatGPT API (unofficial) since OpenAI has not been released their one yet.
+### As its name, this is an easy-to-use chatGPT API (unofficial) since OpenAI has not released their own yet.
 #
 ## 如何使用 <br/>How to use?
 #